What Is Leukoplakia?

-Leukoplakia is a white or gray patch that develops on the tongue, the inside of the cheek, or on the floor of the mouth.
-It is the mouth's reaction to chronic irritation of the mucous membranes of the mouth.
+Leukoplakia is a white or gray patch that shows up on your tongue, the inside of your cheek, or on the floor of your mouth.
+It’s the mouth's reaction to ongoing (chronic) irritation of the mucous membranes of the mouth.
 Leukoplakia patches can also develop on the female genital area; however, the cause of this is unknown.

 Leukoplakia patches can occur at any time in your life, but it is most common in senior adults.

-"Hairy" leukoplakia of the mouth is an unusual form of leukoplakia (caused by the Epstein-Barr virus) that is seen only in people who are infected with HIV, have AIDS, or AIDS-related complex.
-It consists of fuzzy, white patches on the tongue (hence, its name) and less frequently, elsewhere in the mouth.
-It may resemble thrush, an infection caused by the fungus Candida which, in adults, usually occurs if your immune system is not working properly.
-Thrush may be one of the first signs of infection with the HIV virus.
+"Hairy" leukoplakia of the mouth is an unusual form of leukoplakia (caused by the Epstein-Barr virus) that only happens in people who are infected with HIV, have AIDS, or AIDS-related complex.
+White, fuzzy patches show up on the tongue and sometimes elsewhere in the mouth.
+It can look like thrush, an infection caused by the fungus Candida which, in adults, usually happens if your immune system is not isn’t working the way it should.

-Your dentist may suspect leukoplakia upon examination; however, a biopsy will likely be taken to rule out other causes, such as oral cancer.
-During the biopsy, a small piece of tissue from the lesion will be removed to be examined in a lab.
-A numbing agent will be used so that you will not feel any pain.
+Your dentist may suspect leukoplakia upon examination; but they may take a biopsy to rule out other causes, including oral cancer.
+During the biopsy, a small piece of tissue from the area will be removed to be examined in a lab.
+You’ll be given something to numb the area so you won’t feel any pain.

 Treatment for leukoplakia, if needed, involves removing the source of irritation.
 For example, if leukoplakia is caused by a rough tooth or an irregular surface on a denture or a filling, the tooth will be smoothed and dental appliances repaired.
-If leukoplakia is caused by smoking, you will be asked to minimize or stop smoking or using other tobacco products.
+If leukoplakia is caused by smoking, you’ll be encouraged to minimize or stop smoking or using other tobacco products.

 Leukoplakia is usually harmless, and lesions usually clear in a few weeks or months after the source of irritation is removed.
 If eliminating the source of irritation is ineffective in reducing leukoplakia, the lesion may need to be surgically removed.
 The lesion can be removed either by your general dentist or by an oral surgeon.

-Hairy leukoplakia requires treatment with an antiviral medication.
+Hairy leukoplakia needs treatment with an antiviral medication.